amylmiller7/JavaScript/CodingForWriters/README_CodingForWriters.md

-# Folders for Coding for Writers projects
+# Coding for Writers projects
 ## 1_addNumbers
 **Summary:** Adds numbers that the user entered.
 Converts text that the user entered from string to number.
 Displays result on webpage.